Information for Clubs

 - Both Triathlon Scotland and Scottish Disability Sport offer various disability inclusion training.
 Ensure someone from your club has had some training and can support the club become more inclusive.

-- Use the Inclusion Club Hub to assess how inclusive your club currently is and whether you need to make any changes.
+- Use the Inclusion Club Hub (link below) to assess how inclusive your club currently is and whether you need to make any changes.
 Use their resources to support your club’s development.

 - If you are a race organiser be prepared to talk to disability athletes wanting to enter your race and know what adaptations are possible on your course.
 Ensure that your event materials include information for disability participants so they know to contact you to discuss their needs prior to entry.